-You are treated as present in the United States on any day if you are physically present in the country at any time during the day.
+You are treated as present in the United States on any day you are physically present in the country at any time during the day.
 However, there are exceptions to this rule.
 Do not count the following as days of presence in the United States for the substantial presence test.

-- Days you commute to work in the United States from a residence in Canada or Mexico if you regularly commute from Canada or Mexico. - Days you are in the United States for less than 24 hours when you are in transit between two places outside the United States. - · Days you are in the United States as a crew member of a foreign vessel. - · Days you were unable to leave the United States because of a medical condition that developed while you were in the United States. - Days you were an exempt individual.
+- Days you commute to work in the United States from a residence in Canada or Mexico if you regularly commute from Canada or Mexico. - Days you are in the United States for less than 24 hours when you are in transit between two places outside the United States. - Days you are in the United States as a crew member of a foreign vessel. - Days you are unable to leave the United States because of a medical condition that develops while you are in the United States.

+• Days you are an exempt individual.